waldur/waldur-docs/docs/admin-guide/providers/slurm.md

 SLURM is a scheduling system used typically for managing High-performance clusters.
 Waldur allows to share access by creating Slurm accounts and managing permission rights of users.

+## Important note

+This page describes the legacy marketplace plugin for SLURM.
+For the new SLURM plugin, we recommend to check [this page](waldur-site-agent.md)

 ## Configure Waldur SLURM plugin

 By default, Waldur creates a hierarchical account structure in SLURM, where: